mpdairy/posh/README.md

 # Posh

-Posh is a ClojureScript / React library that lets you use a single DataScript database to store your app state.
-Components access the data they need to render by calling DataScript queries with `q` or `pull` and are only updated when the query changes. `transact!` is used within components to change the state.
+Posh is a ClojureScript / React library that lets you use a single [DataScript](https://github.com/tonsky/datascript/) database to store your app state.
+Components access the data they need to render by calling DataScript queries with `q` or `pull` and are only updated when the query changes. `transact!` is used within components to change the global state.
+If you are familiar with Datomic, you will find Posh incredibly powerful easy to use.

-Posh uses Reagent and can be integrated with your current Reagent project.
-Because it uses a single app state it is scalable and powerful like Om or re-frame, but has more expressive data retrieval.
+Posh uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
+Because it uses a single app state like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use (if you are familiar with Datomic) and having a more expressive data retrieval and state updating syntax.

-Posh is fast because the in-component data queries only occur when the database is updated with relevant data.
+Posh is also very fast because the in-component data queries only run when the database is updated with relevant data (found by pattern matching on the tx report).

-For those who don't know, DataScript is very similar to Datomic in features and operation and runs in ClojureScript.

 For example, below is a component that displays a list of a person's age, name, and weight.
-It only updates when any transactions have changed something for the `person-id` entity:
+The component will only re-render when something in the database changed an attribute of the `person-id` entity:

 ```
 (defn person [conn person-id]
   (let [p @(pull conn '[*] person-id)]